Bachelor of Science, Master of Science, and Doctoral Degrees in Biomedical Engineering

 TRACKS & SPECIALIZATIONS

-Students can apply for admission into one of three MS Tracks: 1) A Research Track that includes the defense of a thesis; 2) A Professional Track that prepares students for management positions in the biomedical industry; 3) An Orthotics and Prosthetics Engineering Track.
+Students can apply for admission into one of two MS Tracks: 1) A Research Track that includes the defense of a thesis; 2) A Professional Track that prepares students for management positions in the biomedical industry.

 Research Track